calaldees/KaraKara/README.md

         * Limit how many times a single track can be queued within a time-period.
 (We don't want 5 Pokemon's in one evening)
     * Event end
         * We don't want to knowingly allow users to queue tracks to 12:30 when we know the event will be finishing at 12:00.
 That would lead to lots of disappointed people.
-* Audio Normalisation
+* Audio Normalization
-    * During processing sound levels are normalised.
+    * During processing sound levels are normalized.
 Some tracks could be slow quiet ballads while others or ripping metal operas.
 Technical admins needed to often adjust the volume of the microphone at the beginning of a song to compensate for the track volume differences.
-While normalisation does not remove the problem (as different vocalists will use the mic in different ways), it does reduce the problem.
+While normalization does not remove the problem (as different vocalists will use the mic in different ways), it does reduce the problem.
 * Wide variety of data formats supported
     * Originally videos with subtitle files was the only way to add a track.
 Some vocal-less versions of the track are published or full length version that are longer than the 1:30 original intro.
 To facilitate this, the following formats are supported
     * Image + MP3 + SRT